mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker tag

-this command is used to tag a docker image
+This command is used to tag a docker image

 ```bash
 docker tag <image_name> <new_image_name>